SikelelwaKwinana/SikelelwaKwinana/README.md

 ## About me:
+🚀I'm an aspiring Junior software developer with a passion for continuous learning.✨

 - 🔭 Currently studying Software development at CodeSpace.
 - 🌱 Learning the React framework at the moment.